KB-WEB-DEVELOPMENT/php7-mvc-framework/README.md

 (2) Considering that the PHP version at the time of writing was PHP version 5.4, go over the entire framework code

-and rewrite it following the features of PHP 7 wherever possible.
+and rewrite it following the features of PHP 7 wherever possible maintaining code readability.

 For (1), the exercises are written using PHP version 5.4